Last Updated on June 23, 2026

 However, you may have noticed that some of your shortcuts or icons for certain programs do not open in full screen when you double click them.
 Instead of launching maximized they open in a smaller window that you have to enlarge manually every single time.
 This quickly becomes frustrating, especially if it is a program you use frequently and you prefer it to always start in a full screen view.

-Fortunately, Windows provides a simple way to change this behavior.
-You can tell a program to open maximized every time by adjusting a setting in the shortcut that launches it.
-To do this, right click the icon you use to open the program and choose Properties.
-A new window will appear that contains several settings for that shortcut.
-One of the options is labeled Run, and next to it is a drop down list.
-This list gives you three choices.
+This list gives you three choices for how the program will execute.
 Normal window tells the program to open in a standard resizable window.
-Minimized opens the program but keeps it minimized on the taskbar so it does not appear on the screen until you click it.
+Minimized opens the program but keeps it hidden on the taskbar so it does not appear on the screen until you click it.
 Maximized opens the program in full screen right from the start.

 For additional training resources, check out our online IT training courses.